jmjuanes/siimple/README.md

 ## Packages

-Along with the main `siimple` package, the packages listed in the table below are also available on this repository.
+Along with `siimple` and `siimple-icons` packages, the packages listed in the table below are also available on this repository.
 These packages are published in the `@siimple` organization in [npm](https://npmjs.com).

 | Package | Description | Included in `siimple` |
 |---------|-------------|:---------------------:|